Skip to content

 Same structure, different numbers.
 Fuel becomes electricity cost.
 Maintenance is usually lower.
 Depreciation patterns differ — research before assuming a rate.

-Is this the right number for trips?
+Is this an appropriate number for trips?

 For occasional trips, most drivers use a marginal cost (fuel only).
 For lifestyle decisions — commute length, second car — the full per-km figure is the right one.